PRBonn/vdbfusion/INSTALL.md

 ### Using system installed 3rdparty libraries

 Assuming you have installed all 3rdparty dependencies (OpenVDB, Eigen3, pybind11).
 Then you can build the project the same way as before without any extra effort.
-You could the this [Dockerfile](docker/builder/Dockerfile) to see how I do it on the CI/CD.
+You can see this [Dockerfile](docker/builder/Dockerfile) to understand how I do it on the CI/CD.

 ### Installing the C++ API

-This is still under development and only supported for dev builds(all 3rdparty dependencies installed locally).
+This is still under development and only supported for dev builds (all 3rdparty dependencies installed locally).

 ```sh
 mkdir -p build && cd build && cmake ..